ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 4am, then showers and thunderstorms likely.
-Mostly cloudy, with a low around
+         <h3>Overnight</h3>A chance of showers and thunderstorms.
+Cloudy, with a low around 59.
+East northeast wind around 6 mph.
+Chance of precipitation
-         59. Northeast wind around 6 mph.
-Chance of precipitation is 60%.<br></div>
+         is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>A chance of showers and thunderstorms before 8am.
 Partly sunny, with a high near 80.
 East southeast wind 6 to 16 mph, with
          gusts as high as 26 mph.
-Chance of precipitation is 50%.<br></div>
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">